 Normal pricing of PDT is dynamic, in that it depends on the complexity of your problem, which scales with the size of your Experimental Space Definition (ESD).
 Some details of dynamic pricing are given below.
 The basic price starts out at less than 100 PDT credits per generation for relatively simple ESD's.
 An example ESD costing about 100 PDT credits per generation has five experimental parameters with five values each.

 Our web interface hits a maximal experimental complexity when ESD's reach 20 parameters with 20 values each.
 PDT can be configured to handle larger ESD's; contact us to negotiate pricing for such special projects.

 Every user is given 1000 PDT credits upon their initial registration, for the purpose of evaluating PDT with several generations of live experiments.
 If you need more credits for a complete evaluation, please contact us.

 After the initial 1000 PDT credits are exhausted, users must pay to obtain more credits, using our credit card interface.

 Substantial discounts are available for purchasing PDT credits in bulk.
 Please inquire.

 Substantial discounts are available for academic research, especially student projects.
 Please inquire.

-The following figure illustrates how price increases as a function of the number of parameters, for a range of average number of values per parameter.
+The following figure illustrates how price increases as a function of the number of parameters, for a range of number of values per parameter, assuming a population size of 30 experiments per generation.
 Of all components of the ESD, the number of parameters has the strongest influence on price.

 For experimental space definitions that lie outside the ranges reported here, please contact us for pricing.